As explained earlier, the purpose of the selector is to select elements to be affected by various CSS rules. Selectors always appear before a {

 Example: [lang^="en"]

 .
-This selector would match something like lang="english"
+This selector would match something like lang="english", but not lang="fr en de".

 Example: [lang$="ca"]